-Now, C and D are buying another home – Property 3 – to live in, at a cost of £500,000.
-But to fund the purchase, they will first need to sell Property 1.
-This time, they will keep Property 2 which is worth £200,000.
+Now, C and D have bought another home – Property 3 – to live in, at a cost of £500,000.
+But to fund the purchase, they first needed to sell Property 1.
+This time, they will kept Property 2 which is worth £200,000.

-If they complete the purchase by 26 November 2018 they will escape the surcharge on Property 3 and the SDLT is £15,000
+If they completed the purchase by 26 November 2018 they escaped the surcharge on Property 3 and the SDLT due was £15,000

 Why?
 C and D once lived in Property 1 as their only residence (the fact they have also lived in Property 2 since is irrelevant).

 But because they last lived in Property 1 more than three years ago, to make use of replacing main residence rules, they needed to complete the purchase of the new property by 26 November 2018.